rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Changelog ==

+= 1.0.0 =
+* Initial version with support for Google Merchant

 = 1.0.1 =
 * Optimize to deal with large numbers of products.

-= 1.0 =
-* Initial version with support for Google Merchant
-* Another change.